 Sadly, this is the way many people live their financial life.
 The take the advice of friends and family and follow it rather than listening to financial experts.
 Here are some common financial advice myths.

-FINANCIAL MYTHS THAT YOU BELIEVE
+BAD FINANCIAL ADVICE YOU MAY BELIEVE

 1. Some debt is good to have